What do we think the best PS4 horror games are? Bloody Disgusting lists the best horror on Sony’s juggernaut console.

 Dying Light refined its formula, threw in an attractive day/night system, and laid on a thick layer of parkour for good measure.
 The day brought swarms of sluggish undead to jump over and hack to pieces as you searched for supplies in the slums of a virus-ridden city.
 When night fell, a far nastier form of infected came out to play, and you’re the toy.

 The adrenaline rush of escaping that first nighttime encounter by the skin of your teeth is among the purest horror moments in gaming this decade.
 It’s a more intimidating experience alone but played in co-op, Dying Light becomes a goofy, gory hoot.
-Throw in the vehicular madness of its expansion The Following and you’ve got the best pure zombie game around.
+Throw in the vehicular madness of its expansion The Following and you’ve got the best pure zombie game around, and of course, one of the best PS4 horror games too.

 Resident Evil 7: Biohazard (2017)